 Can Standard Collision Coverage Cover the Accident?

-You can add collision coverage to your policy and, while it costs extra, it will help you pay for repairs to your vehicle after an accident.
-This is true whether you or the other driver are found to have been at fault for the accident, or if you were the victim of a hit-and-run accident.
+You can add collision coverage to your policy, and while it costs extra, it will help you pay for repairs to your vehicle after an accident.
+This is true whether you or the other driver are found to have been at fault for the accident or if you were the victim of a hit-and-run accident.

 Collision coverage covers just that – collision costs.
 In other words, it doesn’t apply to medical costs for your injuries, only the costs involved with fixing your car.
-And, of course, you can only take out as much as your maximum coverage will allow, so if your car costs more than that to repair you’ll need to file a claim for the remainder.
+And, of course, you can only take out as much as your maximum coverage will allow, so if your car costs more than that to repair, you’ll need to file a claim for the remainder.

 Filing a Lawsuit Against the Other Driver

 If you have substantial damages that your UM/UIM insurance doesn’t come close to covering, you may consider filing a lawsuit against the uninsured or underinsured driver.
-This is typically an option in “fault” states like Georgia where the at-fault driver is liable for all damages.
+This is typically an option in “fault” states like Georgia, where the at-fault driver is liable for all damages.

-Before proceeding to court, you should talk this over carefully with a trusted car accident lawyer.
-They can look at the situation and advise you on the best course of action.
 Most uninsured drivers don’t have insurance because they can’t afford it or have limited funds.
 So, if you try to sue them for your damages, and even if you obtain a judgment against them, there may not be many assets to draw on.

 What to Do Right After a Car Accident With an Uninsured Driver

+No matter how the accident happened with the uninsured driver or what you plan to do, the first step is gathering evidence.
 Here are some things you can do to begin building your case against the at-fault party in the car accident.

 Call the Police to Report the Accident

 The other driver might try to discourage you from calling the police or say they just want to handle the damages between the two of you.
 This is common for at-fault drivers who don’t have insurance, as they know they will be in trouble after the accident is reported.
-But you have to consider your needs first—and you will lose any legal protections if you do not report the accident.
-Always report the accident.

 Take Pictures